 using kubernete jobs for one off ingestion of csv's

-While setting up Kubernetes locally might seem like overkill for one off data ingestion tasks, it provides several advantages:
+Setting up Kubernetes locally might seem like overkill for a one-off ingestion task, but it has a few advantages:

 - Creates a consistent development environment that mirrors production

-- Allows testing of Kubernetes configurations before cloud deployment
+- Lets you test Kubernetes configurations before deploying to the cloud

-- Provides a foundation for scaling your ML pipeline
+- Gives a foundation for scaling out the ML pipeline

 Kubernetes Dashboard